DividoFinancialServices/divido-api-php/README.md

 ### Credit Request

-Initiate a new credit proposal
+Create a new credit proposal and return an url to application form

+### Finalize Credit Request

+Finalize an existing accepted credit application, will update the loan agreement and return an url to the contract signing.

 ### Activation